LOGICALL PTY LTD ACN 102 407 732

 12.2 2excel shall not be liable to any person other than the Client in relation to the performance of the Services and the Client shall indemnify and keep indemnified 2excel in respect of any loss or damage suffered by any third party in relation to the performance of the Services, in accordance with these terms.

-13.1 2excel warrants that 2excel owns the Intellectual Property Rights in the Intellectual Property delivered to the Client in the provision of the Services.
+13.3 2excel warrants that 2excel owns the Intellectual Property Rights in the Pre-Existing Intellectual Property delivered to the Client in the provision of the Services.

-13.5 Subject to clause 16.2, in the event that 2excel terminates the Contract due to a breach of the Client’s obligations under Contract, such licence shall automatically cease and the Client shall return all documents, software, designs and other like instruments and Intellectual Property to 2excel and shall cease to have any rights to use or otherwise deal with the documents, software, designs and other like instruments, and Intellectual Property.
+13.5 Subject to clause 16.2, in the event that 2excel terminates the Contract due to a breach of the Client’s obligations under Contract, such licence shall automatically cease and the Client shall return all Pre-Existing IP to 2excel and shall cease to have any rights to use or otherwise deal with the Pre-Existing IP.

 13.6 The Client agrees that 2excel may (at no cost) use for the purposes of marketing or entry into any competition, any documents, designs or Intellectual Property which 2excel has created for the Client.